 Make some noise

-Location accuracy for GPS signals
+Location accuracy for GPS signals1 meter

-Location accuracy for beacon signals
+Location accuracy for beacon signals1 meter

 The GPS tracker records the location and condition of assets and transfers this information to the server via Bluetooth, Wi-Fi, or GSM at defined time intervals

 The solution is an asset and people tracking system that consists of a network of Bluetooth beacons, a special gateway device, and an SDK for developers to build location-aware services